R4DDER5/CZ/project-scope.md

 The system should have the ability to easily create, manage and assign forms.
 The creation of forms will include a version of form builder built on some existing features in existing system.
 The structure of the form layout should include pages, sections and elements.
 This will allow drag and drop facility so that questions can be easily reordered and moved

+Form Properties
+Name
+Title
+Description
+Last Page is a thankyou
+Mail Notifications
+Form Progress
+Save and Continue
+Override next/previous labels
+Label positions
+Visability Rules

-Pages will allow default text to be displayed and can be when next and previous buttons display.
+Pages will allow default introduction text to be displayed and will be determined with next and previous buttons.
 The final page will include the submit button

-Sections will allow for the grouping of elements and any default text to appear within the form
+Sections will allow for the grouping of elements and any default text to appear within the form Element Display - Row or break after each element

+Elements -
+Types - Textfield, text area, radio group, checkbox group, checkbox, select from list, file upload, hidden input, captcha, calander
+Readonly
+Validation - error message

 The forms will need to include the ability to add standard features such as conditional logic based on a form response.